GameDragon98/Formative1_JD522/README.md

 * The application is divided into three files:
   * Main_Frame: This JFrame class handles the GUI.
   * User: This class stores user data such as username, password, first name, and last name.
-  * formativeLogin: This class contains all methods and handles the registration and login processes
+  * formativeLogin: This class handles the registration and login processes.
 * All user data is managed in an ArrayList.
 * The GUI uses Java Swing components with the Nimbus Look and Feel for a modern touch.